abinit/abinit/doc/mkdocs-tutorials/ffield.md

 ---
 authors: PhG, MVeithen, XG
 ---

 # Lesson on polarization and finite electric fields

 ## Polarization, and responses to finite electric fields for AlAs.

-This lesson aims at showing how to get the following physical properties, for an insulator :
+This lesson aims at showing how to get the following physical properties, for an insulator:

   * The polarization.
   * The Born effective charge (by finite differences of polarization)